csvl/SEMA/sema-toolchain/sema_scdg/README.md

 ```bash
 docker run --rm --name="sema-scdg" -v ${PWD}/OutputFolder:/sema-scdg/application/database/SCDG -v ${PWD}/ConfigFolder:/sema-scdg/application/configs -v ${PWD}/InputFolder:/sema-scdg/application/database/Binaries  -it sema-scdg bash
 ```
+In this command:

-Where the first volume corresponds to the output folder where the results will be put.
-The second volume corresponds to the folder containing the configuration files that will be passed to the docker.
-And the third matches the folder containing the binaries that are going to be passed to the container.
+- The first volume corresponds to the output folder where the results will be put.
+- The second volume corresponds to the folder containing the configuration files that will be passed to the docker.
+- The third matches the folder containing the binaries that are going to be passed to the container.

 Example taking the files already provided, being inside the sema-toolchain folder, run :
 ```bash
 docker run --rm --name="sema-scdg" -v ${PWD}/database/SCDG:/sema-scdg/application/database/SCDG -v ${PWD}/sema_scdg/application/configs:/sema-scdg/application/configs -v ${PWD}/database/Binaries:/sema-scdg/application/database/Binaries  -it sema-scdg bash
 ```

-Inside the container just run  :
+To run experiments, run inside the container :
 ```bash
 python3 SemaSCDG.py configs/config.ini
 ```